ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### Batch Size Considerations {#batch-size}

-If each batch will be collected only once (i.e. when using Prio3), then batch sizes may be equal to `min_batch_size` without issue.
-In the case of fixed size queries, `max_batch_size` may be equal to `min_batch_size`.
+If each batch will be collected only once (i.e. when using Prio3), then batch sizes MAY be equal to `min_batch_size` without issue.
+In the case of fixed size queries, `max_batch_size` MAY be equal to `min_batch_size`.
+Any target batch size between `min_batch_size` and `max_batch_size` may be chosen.

-If each batch may be collected more than once (i.e. when using Poplar1), then batches should be larger than `min_batch_size`, to allow for the possibility that some reports may successfully pass through VDAF preparation with the first aggregation parameter, but fail with a subsequent aggregation parameter.
+If each batch may be collected more than once (i.e. when using Poplar1), then batches SHOULD be larger than `min_batch_size`, to allow for the possibility that some reports may be accepted with the first aggregation parameter, but be rejected with a subsequent aggregation parameter.
 Once a batch has been collected for the first time, subsequent collections of the same batch must process the same set of reports, and collections can only succeed if the number of successfully aggregated reports is at least `min_batch_size` (see
 {{time-interval-batch-validation}} and {{fixed-size-batch-validation}}).
-Thus, if enough reports fail validation that fewer than `min_batch_size` output shares are available for aggregation, then collection of that batch may not proceed.
+Thus, if enough reports are rejected such that fewer than `min_batch_size` output shares are available for aggregation, then collection of that batch may not proceed.
 (Note that this is not an issue for the first collection of a batch, since more reports could be combined with the uncollected reports in a subsequent collection attempt.)

-The target batch size may be chosen on a deployment-specific basis, based on the expected rate of invalid reports, and Sybil attack defenses ({{sybil}}).
-When using fixed size queries, the Leader should construct batches of this target batch size, and `max_batch_size` must be unset or greater than or equal to the target batch size.
-When using time interval queries, the Collector should adaptively choose batch intervals based on the report upload rate so that they exceed `min_batch_size` by enough to allow for subsequent preparation errors.
+The target batch size may be chosen on a deployment-specific basis, based on the expected rate of invalid reports and Sybil attack defenses ({{sybil}}).
+When using fixed size queries, `max_batch_size` SHOULD be unset or greater than or equal to the target batch size, and the Leader SHOULD construct batches of the target batch size.
+When using time interval queries, the Collector SHOULD adaptively choose batch intervals based on the report upload rate so that they exceed `min_batch_size` by enough to allow for subsequent rejections of reports.

 ## Task Configuration {#task-configuration}